jerbaroo/database-generic/README.md

 Database-agnostic interface to generically persisted data.

+Easy way to go from idea to prototype for your Haskell backend.

+Intended for:
+- quick demos/prototypes
+- internal dashboards

+Not (yet) intended for:
+- public-facing production apps
+- apps requiring complex database queries

 ## Introduction

-Explanation of the above:
+Explanation of the tagline:
-- Database-agnostic: the typeclass is called `MonadDb`, and you must specify how an instance can communicate with your database.
-We provide an example for connecting to Postgres in the [runnable tutorial](tutorial/tutorial/Main.hs).
+- Database-agnostic: this library exports a typeclass called `MonadDb` for communicating with a database of your choice, so you will need to write an `instance MonadDb MyApp` to specify how to communicate with your database.
+We provide an example for Postgres in the [tutorial](tutorial/tutorial/Main.hs).
-- Generically persisted data: you can derive the necessary instances in one line via `Generics`, to enable `MonadDb` to read/write instances of your data types to/from your database.
+- Generically persisted data: it is easy to derive all the necessary instances for your data types in one line.
+This will allow `MonadDb` to read/write instances of your data types to/from your database.

-A key intended feature of this library is that the typeclass `MonadDb` can be used either server-side or client-side.
-Allowing your client application (e.g. web app) to use the same functions to access your data as your server-side does.
+Two important features of this library:

-Another important intended feature is an optional `servant` server.
-Merely provide an instance of `MonadDb` so the server knows how to communicate with your database, then the server can act as a proxy to allow clients to read/write to your database without having to write the usual server boilerplate.
+- **Server for free**: merely provide an instance of `MonadDb` so the server knows how to communicate with your database.
+Avoid needing to write the usual server boilerplate!
+- **Same code server-side and client-side**: your client application (e.g. web app) can use the same functions to access your data as your server-side does!

 ## Quick Start

-The [runnable tutorial](tutorial/tutorial/Main.hs) is the recommended way of becoming familiar with `database-generic`.
+The [tutorial](tutorial/tutorial/Main.hs) is the recommended way of becoming familiar with `database-generic`.

 To run the tutorial on your machine:
 1. Clone this repo.